epochml/docs/source/Board/Applications.md

 (interest_form)=
 ## Interest form

-If you are interested in being a general member, please fill out the interest form:
+If you are interested in being a general member or using the cluster for your own projects, please fill out the interest form:

 <big>**[Interest form](https://docs.google.com/forms/d/e/1FAIpQLSf-0L__YUkgx3LB_SloMcPxPwZlkhfGRxx--2OnA42AeLpKfg/viewform?usp=header)**</big>